Is Social Security Taxable?

 You or your spouse have spent years working and paying into Social Security, and now it’s finally time to collect your benefit.
 Because your payroll taxes went toward Social Security for so many years, you’re exempt from paying taxes on these payments when they come your way—right?
 Well, not necessarily.

-Depending on how much income you’re collecting in retirement (including part of your Social Security benefit), a portion of your Social Security payments may be subject to income tax.
+Depending on how much income you’re earning in retirement—from Social Security and other income sources— a portion of your Social Security payments may be subject to income tax.
 According to the Social Security Administration, about 40 percent of people who collect Social Security pay tax on their benefit.

-Here, we’ll explain how to determine whether you’ll have to pay taxes on your Social Security payments and how Social Security tax is calculated.
-We’ll also give you a few tips on minimizing the impact of taxes overall in retirement.
+Read on to determine whether you’ll have to pay taxes on your Social Security payments and how Social Security tax is calculated.
+There are also some tips about how to minimize the overall impact of taxes in retirement.

 Does Social Security count as income?

-A portion of your Social Security may count as taxable income, but this will largely depend on how much you’re receiving in Social Security and your total income.
-So, though you’ll never have to pay taxes on your full benefit amount, it is likely a portion of your Social Security benefit will be subject to income tax.
+So, though you’ll never have to pay taxes on your full benefit amount, there’s a good chance that a portion of your Social Security benefit will be subject to income tax.

 Are Social Security benefits taxable?

-Whether your Social Security benefits are taxable will depend on the benefits you receive and your total income.
+Whether your Social Security benefits are taxable by the federal government will depend on the benefits you receive and your total income.
 Many people who collect retirement benefits pay taxes on their Social Security benefit because their total income (including Social Security and income from other sources) puts them into a threshold that makes the benefit subject to taxes.
-However, if you earn below that threshold, your benefit may not be subject to taxes.
+However, if your income is below that threshold, your benefit may not be subject to taxes.

 Is Supplemental Security Income (SSI) taxable?

 Supplemental Security Income (SSI) is a benefit from the Social Security Administration intended for people who have limited income and resources and are either disabled, blind or 65 or older.
-This benefit works a bit differently than retirement benefits, and one major difference between the two is that SSI is not subject to taxes.
+This benefit works a bit differently than retirement benefits.
+One major difference between the two is that SSI is never subject to taxes.
 So, any SSI payments you’d receive would not be included in your taxable income and therefore would not be taxed.

 Is Social Security Disability Insurance (SSDI) taxable?

 Like SSI, Social Security Disability Insurance (SSDI) is a special disability insurance benefit from the Social Security Administration that can support you and certain family members if you become disabled and if you are “insured” (meaning, you have worked and paid into Social Security).
-However, unlike SSI, SSDI benefits may be subject to tax—like retirement benefits.
+However, unlike SSI, SSDI benefits may be subject to tax—just like Social Security retirement benefits.
 This will also depend on the amount of your benefit payment and your other sources of income.

 How is Social Security tax calculated?

-If your combined income falls below the base amount, you may not owe any taxes on your Social Security benefit.
-However, if you fall above this number, up to 85 percent of your benefit may be subject to tax (85 percent is the most of your benefit you’d have to pay taxes on).
+If your combined income surpasses the upper limit ($34,000 for single filers and those who are married filing separately; $44,000 for those who are married filing jointly), then up to 85 percent of your benefit may be subject to tax.
+This is the most of your benefit you’d have to pay taxes on.

 What is the Social Security tax rate?